PADOS Theatre

 Testimonial from Claire - Executive committee member

 “Working with Ben has been an absolute breath of fresh air.
-He quickly grasped the core values of our charity and fully understood the challenges we faced, particularly in terms of our limited digital knowledge and lack of a clear implementation strategy.
+He quickly grasped the core values of our charity and fully understood the challenges we faced, particularly in terms of our limited digital knowledge.

 His work ethic has been exceptional, demonstrating professionalism at every step.
 Ben ensured that all members of our committee were kept informed and involved throughout the process, providing clear communication and addressing how any changes could impact the charity’s mission.

 The results of Ben’s efforts have been remarkable, particularly the 117% increase in website traffic.
-This growth has directly contributed to a boost in sales, increased revenue, and higher community engagement, allowing us to better fulfil our mission and make a meaningful impact surrounding the arts.”
+This growth has directly contributed to an increased revenue, higher community engagement and allowing us to better fulfil our mission of making a meaningful impact surrounding the arts.”